maidsafe/rfcs/proposed/0006-Launcher.md

 SAFE-Launcher

-<1> will allow user to create an account and/or log in the SAFE-Network.
+<1> will allow user to create an account and/or log into the SAFE-Network.

 <2> will authenticate a user installed App to access SAFE-Network on the user's behalf.